 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes:

-2. Chop the white chocolate into small chunks and place them in a large bowl.
+2. Prepare the Chocolate: Chop the white chocolate into small pieces and place it in a large bowl.

 Recipe